How to get rid of skin tags?

 Can You Remove a skin tag without a Scar?

 Anytime the skins barrier is cut, there is a risk of scarring.
-Avoiding scarring requires precise delivery of radiofrequency energy to shave skin tags in a manner less likely to cause a scar than traditional methods.
+Avoiding scarring requires precise delivery of radiofrequency energy to shave skin tags in a manner aiming to cause less scarring than traditional methods.

 The risk of scarring following skin tag removal depends on various factors, including the location of the treated skin tag, your skin type, previous scarring history, and how closely you follow aftercare guidelines.

-An audit of over 10,000 skin tags removed at Contour Clinics reveals scarring to be as low as 2–5%.
-However, any potential scar is usually far less noticeable and aesthetically preferable compared to the original skin tag.
+An audit of over 10,000 skin tags removed at Contour Clinics reveals visible scarring to be as low as 2–5%.
 Scars can be a whitish barely noticeable patch, through to a red, raised scar (generally a 1 in 1000 risk).

-Initially, the treated area might appear slightly pink or red but will naturally fade over time, blending seamlessly into your surrounding skin.
+Initially, the treated area might appear slightly pink or red.
+Generally this fades in most patients over several weeks.
 During your consultation at Contour Clinics, your cosmetic doctor will assess your individual risk factors, clearly explaining any possible outcomes and giving personalised aftercare recommendations to ensure optimal healing.

 How Many Treatments Are Needed to Remove a Skin Tag?